- New Perspectives on the Modern Corporation series

 Chapter 10: Institutional Ownership and Dividends

-Daniel Wiberg* 1.
+10. Institutional ownership and dividends Daniel Wiberg* 1.
 INTRODUCTION During the late 1990s firms’ dividend payout ratios reached unprecedented low levels despite high earnings and price-to-dividend ratios.
 Recently however, with a continuing institutionalization of capital, dividend payout ratios have soared.
 At present many multinational firms pay out special dividends and buy back shares on a scale previously unseen.
 What role does the increasing institutionalization of capital play in this development?
 This chapter addresses this issue by investigating the effect of institutional ownership on dividend changes.
 A large body of research exists on how corporate ownership structure influences financing, investments and dividend decisions.
 The relationship between management ownership and dividend policy has been especially well documented (see, for example, Rozeff, 1982; Jensen et al., 1992; Eckbo and Verma, 1994; Moh’d et al., 1995).
 The link between institutional investors’ ownership and dividend policy is, however, somewhat neglected (for dividends decisions see Short et al. (2002) and Gugler and Yurtoglu (2003)).
 This lack of research is remarkable since there has been such an increase in the importance and presence of these types of investor in recent decades.
 Although studies exist they are predominantly done on US or UK data (for example, Short et al., 2002) which, although central, fail to provide comprehensive insights when the institutional framework is different from what is usually referred to as the Anglo-Saxon corporate governance system.
-In Continental Europe and Scandinavia the general corporate governance structure is characterized by a much more concentrated ownership, often in combination with control instruments such as dual-class...
+In Continental Europe and Scandinavia the general corporate governance structure is characterized by a much more concentrated ownership, often in combination with...

 You are not authenticated to view the full text of this chapter or article.